metric-space/yajjsl/README.md

 Yet another piece of code that tries to validate json based on types, this is NOT BASED ON THE JSON SCHEMA STANDARD which I find too verbose for my likes but that's just me.
+YET REJOICE BECAUSE THE OUTPUT IS MONADIC !!!!

 ### Goals of this Library

 1. To provide type validation for entities inside a json object
 2. To provide checkif-empty/undefined validation for entities inside a json object
-3. The output of this will be the first error encountered (Wrapped in a Left) or the whole object (wrapped in a Right) aka monadic code (Either Monad)
+3. The output of this will be the first error encountered (Wrapped in a Left) or the whole object (wrapped in a Right) aka monadic (Either Monad)

 ### Install